-Planning (measures: 1, 16) - As part of the consideration of landscape level impacts on habitat, the Redside Dace Recovery Implementation Team recognizes the "Growth Plan for the Greater Golden Horseshoe 2019", prepared under the Provincial Places to Grow Act, 2005.
+Planning (measures: 1, 15) - As part of the consideration of landscape level impacts on habitat, the Redside Dace Recovery Implementation Team recognizes the "Growth Plan for the Greater Golden Horseshoe 2019" (Ministry of Municipal Affairs and Housing 2019), prepared under the Provincial Places to Grow Act, 2005.
 The plan sets out population, density, and employment targets.
 It is intended to support growth through good planning, which may require high-density development or re-development in some urbanized areas and limiting urban sprawl in other areas.
 The Redside Dace Recovery Implementation Team acknowledges that intensively developed areas will present additional challenges to the protection of Redside Dace and its habitat.
 For this reason, it is especially important that subwatersheds supporting Redside Dace in areas not yet developed, and outside of designated high-density growth areas, be effectively managed and protected.
 Activities that occur adjacent to identified critical habitat (riparian vegetation/meander belt/stream) can still damage or destroy such habitat features, particularly when they negatively impact the existing magnitude, timing, and frequency of stormwater flows.
-It is imperative to integrate Redside Dace habitat protection into the urban development planning process, particularly with regard to stormwater management and Low Impact Development; this can be achieved by incorporating the guidelines for development in Redside Dace habitat in the municipal planning process.
+It is imperative to integrate Redside Dace habitat protection into the urban development planning process, particularly with regard to stormwater management.